Physics-50/Module-3/docs/weak3.md

 ## Data collection

-With this in mind please go ahead and collect a set of data analogous to the data you collected last week but now using the 1000 line/mm grating(s).
+Collect a set of data analogous to the data you collected last week but now using the 1000 line/mm gratings.
 This will give you the necessary data to complete this week's checkpoint.
 You should expect to spend the majority of your time in lab this week on this task.

 As a reminder (repeat of last week's instructions):

-To collect your complete $$x$$ vs. $$L$$ dataset, make sure to do the following:
+To collect a complete $$x$$ vs. $$L$$ dataset, make sure to do the following:

 + Choose five values of $$L$$.
 Last week we recommended a range of $$L$$ values from about 15 cm to about 60 cm.
 You may find this more difficult when working with the 1000 lines/mm gratings as the $$x$$ values will be larger.
-You should still choose five $$L$$ values over as wide a range as you can in the space you have available.
-A range of $$L$$ values from 7.5 cm to 30 cm will give you a similar range of $$x$$ values to last week.
+You should still choose five $$L$$ values over as wide a range as you can in the space you have available. <!-- A range of $$L$$ values from 7.5 cm to 30 cm will give you a similar range of $$x$$ values to last week. -->

 + Collect five measurements of $$x$$ for each $$L$$ value, being sure to reset all the parameters you determined you needed to in  [Miniquestion 3 from Week 1](https://docs.google.com/forms/d/e/1FAIpQLSe-Bcw3iqEcmblnBnsOJOqSbfHVNrXckA4mVs9VEvzOXHvZQQ/viewform){:target="_blank"} between each measurement of $$x$$.
 Be sure to **only use the 1000 line/mm diffraction gratings.**